yogthos/yuggoth/README.md

 ## Usage

-First, setup postgreSQL and update db in yuggoth.models.db to point to it, the blog will automatically create the necessary tables for you.
+First, setup postgreSQL and update `db` definition in `yuggoth.models.db` to point to it, the blog will automatically create the necessary tables for you.

 If you use cake, substitute 'lein' with 'cake' below.
 Everything should work fine.